Supersymmetric SYK model and random matrix theory: Exact Diagonalization

 \subsection{Spectral form factors}

-Before presenting the numeric results of spectral form factors, we will review the discreteness of spectrum and the spectral form factor following \cite{Cotler:2016fpe}.
+Before presenting the numeric results of spectral form factors, we will review the discreteness of spectra and the spectral form factor following \cite{Cotler:2016fpe}.
 For a quantum mechanical system, the partition function

 could be continued as